kamrul-7/My-portfolio/README.md

 const projects = [
   {
-    name: "Car Rent",
+    name: "GoodTools.ai",
     description:
-      "Web-based platform that allows users to search, book, and manage car rentals from various providers, providing a convenient and efficient solution for transportation needs.",
+      "The website allows users to filter the AI tools based on their preferences and needs.
+Each tool is presented with relevant information, making it easier for users to find the best AI tool for their specific requirements.
+The site also includes a sorting feature to arrange the listed tools based on different criteria such as popularity, price, and type.",
     tags: [
       {
         name: "react",